 - the button color or surrounding space

-It’s a process, and it’s common for multiple A/B tests to be carried out prior to making a final decision or final change.
+A/B testing is a whole process, and it’s common for multiple split tests to be performed prior to making your final decision.

 Alternatively, you can use A as your control (leaving whatever you’re currently using) and then use something new for B.